Isaiah 9:2. The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them has light shone.

 There’s probably not much worse than being trapped in darkness.

-God has rescued us from darkness.
-That can sound pretty cliche, until you really begin to think about it for a bit.
 If prolonged physical darkness can damage us, then what about spiritual darkness?
 What effect does it have to live outside of spiritual reality?
 How long can we go without meaning?
 Without hope?
 How long can we search for what alone we can never find?

 Much of our day is spent fighting off the darkness.
 The spiritual darkness.
 Temptation, misfortune, depression, the absurdity and confusion of life.
 This is why we spend so much time looking for something to shine a little bit of light into our life.
 Think about your own life.
 What are you pursuing that you are expecting to simply keep you from feeling sad or discouraged, or depressed?
 How much of your day is spent trying to simply feel good?
 But how many of these things are actually just more of the same darkness?
 Why?
 Because they don’t last.
 They eventually just become another disappointment.